KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/Course-material/examples/README.md

 ## Examples

 The example is presenting a threat model with YACRAF-tool.
-It includes [cloud infrastructure scheme](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/blob/master/Course-material/examples/Cloud_example_infrustructure.png), [YACRAF-tool model](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool/saves/Cloud) and a set of [explaining videos](https://play.kth.se/playlist/dedicated/0_yxqycc9v/).
-The videos are arranged in a playlist and cover the topics:
+It is based on [this cloud infrastructure example](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/blob/master/Course-material/examples/Cloud_example_infrustructure.png), as an inspiration to create [this YACRAF-tool model](https://github.com/KTH-SSAS/EP2791-Cybersecurity-Threat-Modeling-and-Risk-Analysis/tree/master/YACRAF-Calculator-Tool/saves/Cloud).
+The YACRAF-tool model contains two attackers, three associated abuse cases and three loss events.
+Each abuse case has a related tab with an attack tree and defense mechanisms.
+We provide two simplified attack trees and one more complex one, with two paths described in detail.
+This material is explained in a number of videos:

 1. Infrustructure description → [video 1 ▶](https://play.kth.se/playlist/dedicated/0_yxqycc9v/0_n8o3qpzp)